 Next training dates

-If you can't make these dates but would like to hear about opportunities in the future, please register your interest here and we'll drop you an email when new dates are set.
+Due to COVID-19, we do not currently have any training sessions planned.
+Please register your interest here and we'll drop you an email when new dates are set.

 RSN’s access to higher education (HE) training for practitioners enables participants to: